telus/tds-core/packages/FlexGrid/Col/Col.md

 ### Responsive column widths

 Use the `xs`, `sm`, `md`, `lg` and `xl` props to set the number of column widths to span.
 When not specified, columns will automatically span equal widths in their row.
+If the prop is set to `0`, the column at that breakpoint will be hidden.

 The column span props correspond to their min-width breakpoints.
 For example, when `md` is defined as `6`, your column width will be `6` from the `md` breakpoint and greater, unless you specify a value for `lg` or `xl`.